 "Last year, 14 groups went out, and nine students came back with either interview or internship opportunities," Heffron said. " Golf is going to give our students an advantage, and we have a golf course nearby, we're going to provide it."

 Global awareness.
-For Welch students who want to study abroad during the winter or summer break at Sacred Heart’s campuses in Luxembourg or Ireland, or at John Cabot University in Rome, tuition is waived for that course so students only have to incur the expense of travel.
-The international aspect of business today is also stressed in classes like International Financial Management, International Marketing and International Accounting.
+For Welch students who want to study abroad during the winter or summer break at Sacred Heart’s campuses in Luxembourg or Ireland, or SHU faculty-led courses in Paris, Korea or China, tuition is waived for that course so students only have to incur the expense of travel.
+The international aspect of business today is also stressed in classes like International Financial Management, Fashion, Business Communication, International Marketing, Sport Marketing, Toursim, and International Accounting.

 “Intercultural sensitivity is an essential aspect of business today,” Heffron added.
 “No matter where you're working, or what job you’re doing, you’re interacting with people from other cultures and places.
 Not only does this help our students at the professional level, but their experience learning to navigate in a different culture will help them as they transition into starting with a new company—another place with different rules, cultures, and vocabulary .
 The Welch Experience takes a true, total holistic approach to developing students in and outside the classroom.”